brandonwu694/Amazon-Reviews-Project/README.md

 | **1 (Neutral)**    | 83       | 37          | 57       |
 | **2 (Good)**       | 41       | 39          | 1080     |

+## Model Shortcomings and Future Steps

+Both variations of the trained `DistilBert` models performed well when tested on both the validation and testing sets.
+However, when the model was tasked to classify unseen, more ambiguous reviews, it often misclassified them with high confidence.
+To make the model more generalizable to unseen data, it can be trained on a larger volume of data, with a more balanced distribution of ratings.
+Furthermore, converting the problem from 5-class classification into a binary classification problem may have unintentionally made it harder for the model to understand milder sentiments in reviews.
+Ultimately, training the model on a larger and more diverse dataset and reformulating the problem to better model neutral reviews are the two highest impact changes to improve the model's performance.

 ## Run the Binary Baseline Pipeline

 Run the training pipeline from the repository root: